 The Silent Session (Eileen Murphy 2006)

-Stop Press: We now also provide all of our training courses via MSTeams and Zoom – please get in touch via info@brief-therapy-uk.com or Tel: 07779 242 289 for further information.
+As well as providing Face-to-Face training, we now also provide our training courses via MSTeams and Zoom – please get in touch via info@brief-therapy-uk.com or Tel: 07779 242 289 for further information.

-Eileen devised The Silent Session specifically for working with vocally resistant clients (“I don’t have to talk to you if I don’t want and I don’t even have to sit down!”) those referred through Statutory Orders or for those who did not wish to disclose.
+Eileen devised The Silent Session specifically for working with vocally resistant clients (“I don’t have to talk to you if I don’t want), those referred through Statutory Orders or for those who did not wish to disclose or engage.

 In the knowledge that the Solution Focused model is a positive, strengths-focused intervention and, as an attempt to provide some intervention when there was clear vocal resistance to engagement with a “therapy bod” or where clients really couldn’t verbalize to a “stranger” – Eileen decided to develop a way of offering the client a “journey of discovery for themselves” without the need for disclosure or discussion about the problem or reason for the referral at all.
 So she devised and offered The Silent Session.